nalwayv/bitesofpy/README.md

 #
+- [ ] 240.
+Write tests for an Account class
+- [ ] 239.
+Test FizzBuzz
+- [ ] 238.
+Write tests for Fibonacci
 - [ ] 237.
 Get the dates Ninja belts were earned
 - [ ] 236.
 User experience matters!
 Suggest matching files
 - [ ] 235.
 Which Bite has the fastest tests?